NiallMoody/dream-geography/places/Red Desert.md

 Towards the centre of the desert an enormous, seemingly solid concrete block, which somehow evades sight until you're right up close.

-The nicest man you'll ever meet runs an Italian restaurant here. `Bear in mind nice == dangerous`
+The nicest man you'll ever meet runs an Italian restaurant here.

+> *bear in mind nice == dangerous*

 When visiting I was accosted by a crowd of strange zombie skulls, more like animate plastic toys than rotting corpses.
 If encountered they can be disabled by removing their jaws.